effector/effector/docs/recipes/design-api-layer.md

 })
 ```

 You can explicitly define `effect.done` type using something like [typed-contracts](https://github.com/bigslycat/typed-contracts#readme) to generate types from runtime validators.
-But here is not neccesary.
+But here it is not neccessary.
-Also `NetworkError` and `AccessRestrictedError` are custom classes that extended from `Error`, that should be used to handle custom errors on different layers (you can use any paradigm).
+Also `NetworkError` and `AccessRestrictedError` are custom classes that extend `Error`, that should be used to handle custom errors on different layers (you can use any paradigm).

 Okay, `requestFx` can be used to request any data using `POST`, `GET` and `PUT` with body as json object.
-Now you need to define method, that use backend uri and token.
+Now you need to define method, that uses backend uri and token.

 ```ts
 interface RequestInternal {